 A University of Denver graduate and lifetime golfer, Bob Austin played on two high school state championship teams, is a member of the Colorado Junior Golf Association board and spends his summers traveling as a golf rules official for the NCAA and USGA.

-During his 10-year Kent Denver coaching career, Coach Austin has won seven state championships—more than any golf coach in Colorado high school history.
+During his 10-year Kent Denver coaching career, Coach Austin has won eight state championships—more than any golf coach in Colorado high school history.
 Coach Austin’s teams have also finished twice as runners-up, and seven of his players have gone on to play college golf.

 Boys' Soccer: Arty Smith